-Freedom to pursue other goals in life once the major goal of home
+Freedom to pursue other goals in life once the major goal of homeownership is achieved.

 A commitment to something, a sense of stability

 Home ownership is an anchor, something that cannot be pulled out from under you.
 You’ll never get a notice that you have to move.
 Your kids will never have to change schools.
 It gives you freedom to plan years ahead.